DebbiePotts87/how-to-visit-the-netherlands/README.md

 The project was deployed using Github Pages.
 To do this you take the following steps:
 1. Log into Github and locate the [repository](https://github.com/DebbiePotts87/how-to-visit-the-netherlands)
 2. Locate and click on settings just above the code
-3. Click on pages on the left hand side
+3. Click on pages on the left-hand side
-4. Ensure source is set to deploy from a branch
+4. Ensure the source is set to deploy from a branch
 5. Set the branch to main, folder to /(root) and click save
 6. The page should automatically refresh and a link to your page will be at the top of the page